auliawiguna/goshaka-starter/README.md

 ## Security Rules
 - In this boilerplate, we use stateless JWT
 - To change your email address, you need to verify the changes via email
+- Implementation of rate limiter in auth routes
+- Implementation of mutex

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/26473549/213926419-3d2d4b53-3060-48e6-9c26-ebb86c0466b2.png)